Genez-io/genezio/README.md

 # What is [genezio](https://genez.io)?

-[genezio](https://genez.io/) is a platform for developers to write, deploy and use a serverless API.
+[genezio](https://genez.io/) is a platform for developers to write and host a serverless application.

 You are writing your backend logic in classes and design your frontend using your preferred programming language.
+More languages coming soon!
+Better yet, join our open source community and help us build it!

 By calling `genezio deploy`, we are deploying your backend classes in a serverless infrastructure.

 To make it easy to call your backend logic from the client, an SDK is generated.